alexeygumirov/pandoc-for-pdf-how-to/README.md

 Parameter **links-as-notes** enables putting of the URL links in the footnotes of the page.

+Parameters **lof** and **lot** are responsible for the creation of *list of figures* and *list of tables* respectively.

 Because GitHub does not support YAML header in the main file, I set it up in the separate file in the root folder of the project.
-I call it **_yaml-block.md**.
+I call it `_yaml-block.md`.

 #### Images preparation